Genome-wide surveillance of genital HSV-1 from multiple anatomic sites over time.

 Analysis of gene expression during neurite outgrowth and regeneration

 ML Szpara, K Vranizan, YC Tai, CS Goodman, TP Speed, J Ngai – BMC Neuroscience [PDF]

 Regulation of pontine neurite morphology by target-derived signals

 SK Hansen, ML Szpara, TA Serafini – Molecular Brain Research [PDF]

-- Colleen Mangold will give a talk in December for the Molecular Virology super-group, which has grown to include the labs of Craig Cameron, Susan Hafenstein, Joyce Jose, Suresh Kuchipudi, Tony Schmitt, Troy Sutton, & our lab.
+- Colleen Mangold gave a talk in December for the Molecular Virology super-group, which has grown to include the labs of Craig Cameron, Susan Hafenstein, Joyce Jose, Suresh Kuchipudi, Tony Schmitt, Troy Sutton, & our lab.

 – Molly Rathbun passed her candidacy exam — the first of several landmarks on the path to a PhD.
 Congrats Molly!

 – Our fourth annual lab retreat at Raystown Lake was a success — lots of science & news to reflect on, and more to look forward to in the year ahead!

 - A new paper with Utsav Pandey, Daniel Renner, Rick Thompson (University of Cinncinnati), and Nancy Sawtell (Cincinnati Children’s Hospital) is accepted & published at Scientific Reports.
 Key highlight: This is the first-ever view of HSV-1 transmission in a family setting to include both genomic & in vivo phenotypic analyses.
 Congratulations Utsav and all for this accomplishment!